Skip to Content

 You can safely use tap water to brush your teeth, take a bath, and cook with it.

-I would not recommend drinking tap water in Istanbul.
 Click here to read “Which Water Should You Use in Istanbul?
 Answered by a Turkish Local” for Istanbul.

 Turkish people use tap water for all their needs but not for drinking.
 The majority of Turkish people use bottled water for drinking.